drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### Drive-by Download

-To force users to download a malicious file, copy and paste this JavaScript code block on a cloned web page:
+To force users to download a malicious file, copy and paste this JavaScript code block on any cloned web page:

 ```javascript
 function download(url, type, name, method) {